altilunium/redtail/README.md

 ### Epilogue 2

 It's not my faulty regex script.
-In fact, I just fail to properly render it by using HTML.
+In fact, I just fail to properly render the `access.log` file by using HTML.
 Here's the actual access.log line, shown by using simple grep.

 > grep "shell_exec" access.log